hubotio/hubot/docs/scripting.md

 ## Random

 A common pattern is to hear or respond to commands, and send with a random funny image or line of text from an array of possibilities.
-Hubot includes a convenience method:
+Botforge includes a convenience method:

 ```javascript
 const lulz = ['lol', 'rofl', 'lmao']